katykb/javaScriptQuiz/README.md

 # javaScriptQuiz
 Project: create a quiz game application using HTML, CSS and JavaScript.
 This applicattion is a mutltiple choice quiz all about JavaScript.
+The HTML doc was created to provide the framework of the quiz.
+Minimal CSS was used to style the quiz.
+JavaScript made the quiz interactive with the use of functions, events and allowing the user to keep a log of their scores.
 The game also utilizes local storage to save the user's score and record their initials.

 The quiz is live at: https://katykb.github.io/javaScriptQuiz/